 No part may be reproduced or utilized in any form or by any means, electronic or mechanical, including photocopying and microfilm except as authorized by written permission of ETSI.
 The content of the PDF version shall not be modified without the written authorization of ETSI.
 The copyright and the foregoing restriction extend to reproduction in all media.

-© ETSI yyyy.
+© ETSI 2023.

 All rights reserved.